Corporate Governance Summary

 The oversight responsibilities of DANAT’s Board of Directors are codified in the Board Charter.
-The Board is expected to maintain effective oversight of organizational performance and conformance by regularly monitoring key business activities and providing directives to DANAT’s Board Committees as part of its fiduciary duties of care and loyalty to DANAT and its stakeholders.
-The Board of Directors has established three committees; the Audit & Risk Committee, Executive Committee and Nomination, Remuneration & Governance Committee.
-Each committee has a Committee Charter that confirms the roles, responsibilities, scope and authority of the relevant committee.
+The Board is expected to maintain effective oversight of organisational performance and conformance by regularly monitoring key business activities and providing directives to DANAT’s Board Committees as part of its fiduciary duties of care and loyalty to DANAT and its stakeholders.
+The Board of Directors has established three (3) committees; the Audit & Risk Committee, Executive Committee and Nomination, Remuneration and Governance Committee.
+Each committee has a committee charter that confirms the roles, responsibilities, scope and authority of the relevant committee.
 In addition, the Board seeks input from external experts when necessary, to ensure sound business practice and governance.

 Audit & Risk Committee